 There’s a hidden playfulness in the décor of the Hard Rock Hotel Orlando, and I have an appreciation for the interior designers who made the rock star lifestyle theme work.

 Take, for instance, the mirror with a height chart of celebrities etched on so that you can compare yourself to the height of musicians that you’ve been singing along to for ages.

 On just about every piece of paper in the room, you’ll find music lyrics that correspond to whatever you’re looking at, from napkins to a resort map to the Do Not Disturb sign.

 In the Rock Royalty Lounge, we enjoyed some light bites before dinner and for breakfast.
 The lounge was quite busy, and the complimentary bar was definitely the hot place to be, as the drinks disappeared rapidly.
 The food was pretty good, and there were four serving times throughout the day (Continental Breakfast 7-10 a.m.; Afternoon Recharge (snacks) 12-3 p.m.; Evening Reception (Hors D’Oeuvres) 5-7 p.m.; Bed Time Snacks 8:30-9:30 p.m.).

 I appreciated the fact that they had a dedicated computer for guests in the lounge, as well as newspapers, snack bars and water bottles to grab before heading to Universal Studios for the day.
 The Rock Royalty Team can assist with dining reservations, directions, park tips and more.
 As part of the Royal Royalty Level, there is also free access to the fitness center, and discounts on poolside cabanas.

-I only wish that we had known about the unique Sound of Your Stay amenities that comes with your room, including free Fender guitar rental and learning how to be your own D.J.
+I only wish that we had known about the unique Sound of Your Stay amenities that comes with your room, including free Fender guitar rental and curated records for your room.
 I mean, come on, how cool is that!